 As you complete each test, mark the site on your map, and record your observations on the Team Field Observation Sheet.
-Label the sites according to your team's letter and the number of the test.
+Label each test site according to your team's letter and the number of the test.
 (If you are team A, your first site will be labeled A1, your second site, A2, and so on.)